ReiEmRo/Sem2_WebDev_MidtermAssignment/README.md

 Initially, the user is only able to enter their information as well as selceting a cake shape but further fields are displayed once they select a cake shape.

 ## `Travel Agency`
-In this single page HTML, we were tasked with testing out transitions with images.
+In this single page HTML, we were tasked with testing out transitioning with images.

 # How to Run
 To run each project, use any IDE and run with a Live Server.